The Quiet Side of Cuyahoga Valley: Hiking the Riding Run Trail

 Around mile 2.2, the trail bends left and begins a long, gentle descent.
 Moss-covered logs line the path, and I catch the faint sound of Riding Run bubbling somewhere off to the east.

-Near the 3.2-mile mark, the loop closes, and I retrace my steps along Old Everett Road, back across the bridge, and return to the trailhead.
+After wandering around the site for a while, I make my way back to the main trail.
+By the 3.2-mile mark, the loop closes, and I retrace my steps along Old Everett Road—back across the bridge and eventually to the trailhead.

 There were no dramatic views on the Riding Run Trail, but I still enjoyed the quiet and the time alone in the woods.
 It’s not the most scenic option in the park, but for those looking to escape the crowds and stretch their legs, it serves its purpose.
-Linking it with the Perkins Trail would make for a more varied and satisfying loop—something I’ll likely come back for.
+Linking it with the Perkins Trail would make for a more varied and enjoyable loop—something I’ll come back for when the valley's fall colors are nearing their peak.

 Comments